WHAT THE HELL IS DOUBLE COBRA MILLING ANYWAY?

 Here is what we can say about our clothing and company to date:

-Our clothes are made in WRAP certified factories which is essentially saying the our clothes are sweatshop free.
+Our clothes are made in WRAP certified factories which is essentially saying that our clothes are sweatshop free.

 We are trying to use recycled polyester blends and organic cotton when possible.